Mysterious fire ravages Kasarani furniture store[Photos & videos]

 A troubling history of fires

-This recent fire has raised concerns among residents and business owners in the area, especially considering it is the second fire at the same shop in less than a year.
+This recent fire has raised concerns among residents and business owners in the area, especially considering it is the second fire at the same area in less than a year.

+Some social media users suggested that the shop in question might be the popular Bed Palace.
+However, the store has not issued any update.

+If it is the shop, then this will be the second time it suffers a fire.
+The last reported fire at the shop occurred on December 8 of the previous year, which also caused significant damage.

 During the December incident, the fire reportedly broke out at noon, destroying property of unknown value.